 Ways to prevent carbon monoxide production in your furnace:

 - Keep storage items 18 inches away from your furnace cabinet.
 This will allow the burners to properly collect air for the combustion cycle.

 - Have a trained professional inspect, clean, and tune-up central heating system (furnaces, flues, and chimneys) annually.
 Repair any leaks promptly.

 - Also have your heating contractor check the carbon monoxide levels in your home while your furnace is in operation.

 - Have your heating contractor check the vents for your furnace and/or gas hot water heater.

 Typically these tasks are performed with a regular maintenance check by your heating contractor.
 It is recommended that you have your furnace checked every fall for proper heating conditions and equipment operation.

-Call Alexander Heating and Air Conditioning in Wake County, North Carolina area for a system checkup this fall.
+Call Alexander Services in Wake County, North Carolina area for a system checkup this fall.